ibm-cloud-docs/cloud-databases/ts-terraform.md

 Your Terraform script deleted your {{site.data.keyword.databases-for}} instance.
 Why did this happen, and what can I do?
 {: shortdesc}

 You ran your Terraform script and now your instance has been deleted.
-You may receive and error that looks like:
+You may receive an error that looks like:
 {: tsSymptoms}

 ```text
 ibm_database.database_instance must be replaced
 ```

 Before executing a Terraform script on an existing instance, use the `terraform plan` command to compare the current infrastructure state with the desired state defined in your Terraform files.
-If altered, the following attributes recreate the instance:
+If altered, the following attributes recreate the instance: `resource_group_id`, `service plan`, `version`, `key_protect_instance`, `key_protect_key`, `backup_encryption_key_crn`.
-- `resource_group_id`
-- `service plan`
-- `version`
-- `key_protect_instance`
-- `key_protect_key`
-- `backup_encryption_key_crn`
 {: tsCauses}

 Before executing a Terraform script on an existing instance, use the `terraform plan` command to compare the current infrastructure state with the desired state defined in your Terraform files.
 Altering the following attributes recreates the instance: `resource_group_id`, `service plan`, `version`, `key_protect_instance`, `key_protect_key`, `backup_encryption_key_crn`